MMZK1526/Haskell-WHILE-Code/README.md

 > runghc main -d Examples/factorial.while x:=3
 Press 'x' to dump the context.
 Press 's' to go to the next step.
+Press Enter to go to the next line.
 Press 'r' to go straight to the result.
 Press 'q' to quit.